aosabook/500lines/dagoba/chapter.md

 A long time ago, when the world was still young, all data walked happily in single file.
 If you wanted your data to jump over a fence, you just set the fence down in its path and each datum jumped it in turn.
 Punch cards in, punch cards out.
 Life was easy and programming was a breeze.

 Then came the random access revolution, and data grazed freely across the hillside.
-Herding data became a serious concern -- if you can access any piece of data at any time, how do you know which one to pick next?
+Herding data became a serious concern: if you can access any piece of data at any time, how do you know which one to pick next?
 Techniques were developed for corralling the data by forming links between items [^items], marshaling groups of units into formation through their linking assemblage.
 Questioning data meant picking a sheep and pulling along everything connected to it.

 Later programmers departed from this tradition, imposing a set of rules on how data would be aggregated[footnoteB].
 Rather than tying disparate data directly together they would cluster by content, decomposing data into bite-sized pieces, collected in pens and collared with name tags.
 Questions were posed declaratively, resulting in accumulating pieces of partially decomposed data (a state the relationalists refer to as "normal") into a frankencollection returned to the programmer.